 - Hardware and software edge computing platforms

 - Federated learning

 - Augmented and virtual reality

 - Function allocation and resource management in multi-tier fog computing systems

 Research project information:

-Research projects can be done individually or in groups of two.
+Research projects can be done individually or in groups of up to three students.
 Project teams need to be established by January 21st; the project proposal outlining the key ideas of the proposed work and the plan of action needs to be submitted by February 10th.